espocrm/documentation/docs/administration/terms-and-naming.md

 ## Entity type

-An entity type is a type of data, an object.
+An *entity type* is a type of data, an object.
 For example, Account, Contact, Opportunity, Task, Knowledge Base.

 Entity types are named in UpperCamelCase (start with a capital letter).

-**The list of available entity types** can be obtained at: Administration > Entity Manager > *Name* column.
+The list of available entity types can be obtained at: Administration > Entity Manager > *Name* column.

 Entities have their fields and links.

 ## Field

-A field is a unit of data.
+A *field* is a unit of data.
 Entities have their own set of fields.
 For example, name, status, createdAt, assignedUser.

-Fields are named in lowerCamelCase (start with a lowercase letter).
+Fields are named in lowerCamelCase (starting with a lowercase letter).

-**The list of available fields** for a specific entity type can be obtained at: Administration > Entity Manager > needed entity type > Fields > *Name* column.
+The list of available fields for a specific entity type can be obtained at: Administration > Entity Manager > needed entity type > Fields > *Name* column.

 Each field can have one or few attributes (depending on the field type).